Fishest/school/notes/sailboat.rst

   When you fill up the cans, make sure they are on the ground (not on the boat) and fill up to 6 gallons (they hold 6.5 each).
 This makes sure they are not overfilled, gives room to expand, and allows room for the additives.
 Make sure to add the additives first so a good mixture can occur.
+Another reason to fill the tanks off the boat is that gas fumes settle low and could fill the cabin.

+  The gas tanks should be monitored as the fuel level bob is not too accurate (it shows empty with a gallon or so left).
+Continuing, do not top off the tanks as it is very hard to get the mixture correct.

 ================================================================================
 Electrical System